noshita/noshita.github.io/content/pages/publications.md

 ### 国際学会

 #### 口頭
+1. __Noshita, K.__ Leaf surface reconstruction from point cloud data: a post-process of field phenotyping.
+Field Phenomics with Big Data.
+The University of Tokyo, Japan.
+Feb.
+10, 2016.
 1. __Noshita, K.__, Shimizu, K., Sasaki, T. Estimation of the growth rate gradient on molluscan shells: From shape to growth.
 2015 Joint Meeting of The 5th China-Japan-Korea Colloquium on Mathematical Biology and The Japanese Society for Mathematical Biology.
 Doshisha University, Kyoto, Japan.
 Aug.
 28, 2015.
 1. __Noshita, K.__ The difference of morphological diversity between land and marine gastropod shells.
 2014 ESA Annual Meeting.
 Sacramento Convention Center, CA, USA.
 Aug.
 2014（査読あり）.
 1. __Noshita, K.__ Quantification of coiling patterns in gastropod shells and evaluation of functional traits.